 - Relieves mild backache

-- Treat and manage anxiety with calming mental health exercise
+- Treats and manages anxiety as a calming mental health exercise